Will Imran Khan be able to contest Pakistan’s upcoming elections?

 They have also advised local residents against permitting media personnel on their rooftops to prevent the dissemination of unauthorised photos and videos.

-Tauseef Ahmed Khan, a Karachi-based analyst, said the situation is difficult for him but not his political endgame.
+Tauseef Ahmed Khan, a Karachi-based analyst, said the situation was difficult for Mr Khan but not his political endgame.

 “It all depends on his courage and patience,” he said.
 “If he lacks both, it is simple and the end of the game for him.
 But otherwise he can come out as a great leader if he can bear the hardship of prison for a few years.”

-The elder Mr Sharif has been living in self exile in London since 2019 and is widely expected to return to contest elections.
+The elder Mr Sharif has been living in self-exile in London since 2019 but is widely expected to return to contest elections.

 Join our commenting forum